GRAINS OF PARADISE TINCTURE|

 from AMAZON HERBS®

-Aframomum Melegueta is an herbaceous perennial plant in the Ginger family; the seeds and rhizomes are used in West African and Surinamese Traditional Medicine.
+Aframomum Melegueta aka Grains of Paradise is an herbaceous perennial plant in the Ginger family with many medicinal benefits.
+The seeds and rhizomes are used in West African and Surinamese Traditional Medicine.

 The rhizomes show antimicrobial and antifungal activity and the herbal dietary supplement (tincture) is effective against schistosomiasis (bilharzia).
-The leaves are used for the treatment of measles.
+The leaves of this plant are used for the treatment of measles.

 It is used as a purgative, galactogogue (increases production of breast milk), anthelmintic- and hemostatic agent (purifies the blood).
 Also used against intestinal infections and infestations.